nsomar/Suas-iOS/README.md

 }
 ```

-We then define the actions that will affect the state.
+We then define the actions that affect the state.
 For the counter, we need increment and decrement actions.

 ```swift
 struct IncrementAction: Action {